Local Edge Dynamics and Opinion Polarization: Introduction

+Like our work, several related works study the validity of their synthetic opinion network models compared to real-world data \cite{SasaharaChenPeng:2020, EvansFu:2018, SuSharmaGoel:2016}.
+Although specific validation methods vary, many works examine graph structures such as clustering, triangles, and degree distribution.
+Sasahara et al. \cite{SasaharaChenPeng:2020} use such measures to show that their model can produce a snapshot which has similar features to real-world social network data.
+Others show that these graph structures can reflect changes to the recommendation dynamics in a social network \cite{SuSharmaGoel:2016}, or correspond with parameters that change the behavior of their synthetic model \cite{EvansFu:2018}.

-The above works can be seen as complementary to ours.
-They use custom opinion dynamics models, rather than the standard Friedkin-Johnsen model as we do.
-They also do not consider the effect of fixed edges or friend-of-friend link recommendations, focusing instead on other important dynamics that can drive polarization.
+The above works are complementary to ours.
+They use custom opinion dynamics models, while we build on the standard Friedkin-Johnsen model.
+This ties our work to well-established studies of opinion dynamics and allows us to leverage theoretical tools from prior work.
+Additionally, prior work does not consider the effect of fixed edges or friend-of-friend link recommendations, focusing instead on other important dynamics that can drive polarization.

 Contrasting our work, some works suggest that recommendation systems can actually mitigate filter bubble effects \cite{NguyenHuiHarper:2014,AridorGoncalves:2020} .
-These works focus on diversity of content consumption, showing that it can be increased by natural collaborative filtering based recommendations.
-Other works propose remedies to `fix' recommender systems to limit their polarizing effect \cite{CelisKapoor:2019, HaddadanShahrzadMenghini:2021}.
+These works focus on diversity of content consumption, showing that it can be increased by recommendations based on natural collaborative filtering.
+Other works propose remedies for `fixing' the polarizing effect of recommender systems, or augmenting networks to reduce polarization \cite{CelisKapoor:2019, HaddadanShahrzadMenghini:2021, Racz:2022tu, ChitraMusco:2020}.
+Some of these works \cite{Racz:2022tu, ChitraMusco:2020} also work with the Friedkin-Johnsen model.
 It would be interesting to understand the effects of these remedies in our opinion and edge dynamics model.